Shōchū: Boom

 The early 21st century witnessed a consumer boom in shōchū within Japan, and in 2003 domestic shipments surpassed those of sake for the first time.

 Shōchū bars appeared serving shōchū exclusively, and premium brands with a focus on particular ingredients, production methods, or aging techniques entered the market.
 The beverage has undergone a change of image; formerly it was seen as an old fashioned drink, but now has become trendy amongst young drinkers, particularly women.
 The boom also had negative effects: It caused a serious shortage of sweet potatoes, a basic ingredient of some popular types of shōchū and, with the emergence of expensive premium brands, pricing scams appeared.

 In 2005 the Japanese television drama Kiken na Aneki illustrated this change in drinking habits.
 Its plot centered on the Minagawa family of Miyazaki Prefecture, who were brewers of a sweet potato shōchū called imojōchū.
 The lead character Hiroko (Ito Misaki) spends the majority of the series trying to come up with enough money to save the distillery from loan sharks, but in the process becomes involved with corporate distilleries.
 The larger companies formulate an advertising campaign that results in the imojōchū becoming a popular drink.
 In this fictional account, the beverage is marketed to young women when it previously had been mostly consumed by the older male generation.

 There are several reasons for shōchū's recent popularity.
 With increasing health-consciousness, many people see it as healthier than some alternatives.
 There have been well-publicized claims of medical benefits, including that it can be effective in preventing thrombosis, heart attacks, and diabetes.
 It is also a versatile drink that is suited to most styles of cuisine.

-Shigechiyo Izumi, a Japanese citizen who apparently lived to be 105, made shōchū part of his daily dietary regimen.
+Shigechiyo Izumi, a Japanese citizen who apparently lived to be 120 (though the claim is disputed), made shōchū part of his daily dietary regimen.
 This practice was mentioned along with his record in the Guinness Book of World Records.
 Because of his intimate passion for shōchū, many have speculated that shōchū is healthy and can actually promote longevity.
 This even prompted some local Ryūkyū shōchū brewers to market a special Longevity Liquor (長寿の酒) shōchū bearing his name on the front label.
 Despite these claims, Izumi's personal physician strongly advised against drinking shōchū, as his kidneys were not strong enough to process shōchū in his advanced age.
 But Izumi went on to say: "Without shōchū there would be no pleasure in life.
 I would rather die than give up drinking."